konnov/protocols-made-fun/_posts/2025-12-15-tftp-symbolic-testing.md

 I am pretty sure that this list is incomplete, so please let me know if you are aware of any other relevant work.

-## 11. Conclusions
+## 12. Conclusions

 This was a lot of text!
 Thank you for reading it till the end.
 It may look like this project took me eternity to complete.
-In reality, it took me about two weeks of part-time work to do it from the start to the end.
-I could probably do some parts of it faster, if I did not rely too much on Claude for generating the test harness.
+In reality, **it took me about two weeks of part-time work** to do it from the start to the end.
+On one hand, I could probably do some parts of it faster, if I did not rely too much on Claude for generating the test harness.
+On the other hand, **Claude quickly generates the code to start and stop services, parse their logs, etc.** All the things Docker were done by Claude, and I did not have to touch them.
+This is the work that I find annoying and LLMs just do.
+In this experiment, I've burned all of my monthly premium requests included in the Copilot plan.
 To be fair, I also had to add a few features to the new Apalache API, as I was still experimenting with it.

-What I find interesting in the approach outlined here is that it presents a (relatively) lightweight way to testing real-world protocols.
-Thinking of fuzzing in this context, I don't think a standard fuzzer would have found the above deviations in TFTP.
+What I find interesting in the approach outlined here is that it presents a (relatively) **lightweight way to testing real-world protocols**.
+Thinking of fuzzing in this context, **I don't think a standard fuzzer would have found the above deviations in TFTP**.
 Indeed, the implementation was not crashing.
 Nor it was accessing memory out of bounds.
 It was just producing malformed packets occasionally.
-To detect this, we needed a test oracle that would tell us, whether a deviation happened.
+To detect this, **we needed a test oracle** that would tell us, whether a deviation happened.
 Writing such an oracle manually would be tedious and error-prone.
-Instead, we have used a formal specification as a precise and unambiguous oracle.
+Instead, we have used **a formal specification as a precise and unambiguous oracle**.
+Unambiguous does not mean deterministic though.
+Our oracle is non-deterministic, but it precisely defines the allowed behaviors of the protocol.

+In addition to that, [tftp-hpa][] is not just a piece of code that was written by a startup over a weekend, or generated by an LLM.
+It is **a very mature project that has been written by professionals in the times when people had time to think**.
+They took care of the [Sorcerer's Apprentice Syndrome][].
+This is why I was quite surprised to see an unexpected packet from the server.

+On the Apalache side, we finally have a symbolic approach that **scales much better than bounded model checking**!
+In my experiments with TFTP, the new JSON RPC API was showing the signs of **slowing down only after about 200 steps** of symbolic execution.
+This is a huge improvement over the previous approach, where Apalache was slowing down after about 10-20 steps.
+It is easy to see why.
+We feed the concrete responses from the implementation into the SMT context, which immediately produce a lot of simplifications.

+We can **improve this even further to essentially unlimited number of steps**.
+All what is needed is to keep the concrete trace on the harness side and initialize the SMT context with the last state of the trace.
+We can do it every step, or every `N` steps.
+The cool thing is that it all can be done outside of Apalache, on the harness side!
+This opens the door to **quick experimentation** with various strategies of mixing **symbolic and concrete execution**.